indiu6/generative-ai/README.md

 # generative-ai ![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)

-A basic Generative AI microservice integrates Node.js with TypeScript and Python for backend services, leverages Apache Kafka for messaging,
+A basic Generative AI microservice integrates Node.js with TypeScript and Python for backend services.

+Leverages Apache Kafka for messaging.

-Postgres for structured data storage,
+Postgres for structured data storage, Pinecone for vector storage.

-Pinecone for vector storage, ElasticSearch for search functionality, OpenAI's API for LLMs.
+ElasticSearch for search functionality, OpenAI's API for LLMs.

+The OpenAI Realtime API is a stateful, event-based API that communicates over a WebSocket.

-The app is deployed using Kubernetes and monitored with DataDog, while React handles the frontend interface.
+The app will be deployed using Kubernetes and monitored with DataDog, while React handles the frontend interface.

 ## Architecture Overview